Views:

 For the NHS Pension Scheme, a crystallisation event is the later of either:

-• the date the benefit payment was authorised
+• the date all the information to authorise benefits was received

-Further benefit crystallisation events will take place each time a pension is revised through a sub-award using the relevant LTA at the time the pension is revalued.
+Further BCEs took place each time a pension was revised due to a revision through a sub-award using the relevant LTA at the time the benefits were increased.

-The percentage is calculated on the actual benefits that are put into payment.
+The percentage was calculated on the actual benefits put into payment.

-When you claim your NHS Pension Scheme benefits, your award letter will confirm the percentage of the LTA that your NHS Pension benefits have used.
+If you claimed your pension before 6 April 2024, your award letter confirmed the percentage of LTA your NHS Pension benefits used.

-Without LTA protection, NHS Pension benefits at retirement will exceed a LTA of £1,073,100 at the following pre-commutation pension amounts:
+Without LTA protection, NHS Pension benefits would have exceeded the standard LTA at the following pre-commutation pension amounts:

 • 1995 Section - £46,656